victoriarainc/lgbtCenterofRaleigh/README.md

 Additionally, a suggestion box was left at the Center for a week to collect suggestions from members.
 These were collected and recorded for future maintenance and continued editing of the webpage as a whole.

-After the site is launched, a link will be provided at the bottom of the page to bring users to a survey about their experience.
-This data will be monitored and taken into consideration for further maintenance of the site to make sure goals were reached.

 ### Future State and Roadmap
 * Continue to maintain and update the new site
-* Integrate Bootstrap prototype into existing code base
-* Continue to measure success of the new site by gathering survey data
+* After the site is launched, a link will be provided at the bottom of the page to bring users to a survey about their experience.
+This data will be monitored and taken into consideration for further maintenance of the site to make sure goals were reached.

 ## Tools